gmmorris/birdwatcherjs/README.md

 #### Specifying different callbacks for a specific object

-If the global Underscore variable isn't available (if you're using it in noConflict mode) then you can extend it manually by using the global '_pp' variable that is added by the script.
+By calling the birdwatcher.configuration() function youcan change the default configuration which is used globally when attaching the birdwatcher functionality to any object.
+If you want to specify a non default configuration variable for a specific object you can override default values of the configuration specifically for the current object when calling the main birdwatcher method by using the second argument.

 ```js
     window.theKing = {